-Daivame Kaithozham K Kumarakanam Movie Review
+Daivame Kaithozham K Kumarakanam Movie Review: Vintage Jayaram Is Back!

 Music & BGM

 The songs of the film have been set to tune by Nadirshah.
-The title song of the film has already emerged as a hit.
-The BGM of the film has been compose by Bijibal.
+The title song of the film has gained the attention of the audiences.
+Bijibal has done a decent job with the BGM of the film.

-Stay tuned with Filmibeat to read the full review of Daivame Kaithozham K Kumarakanam..